Good Quality DOSBox Video Capture

-We do not have any audio in this video, so we reduce the file size a little by disabling the audio stream with this option.
-For example, without this option the output file size was 352 KB but with this option it turned out to be 312 KB.
+The audio is silent in this video, so we reduce the file size a little by disabling the audio stream with this option.
+For example, without this option the output file size was 317 KB but with this option it turned out to be 282 KB.

-This option provides visually lossless output, i.e., high quality output without any loss in quality that can be perceived by human eyes.
+This option provides visually lossless output, that is, high quality output without any loss in quality that can be perceived by human eyes.
 For completely lossless output, we need to use the

-This option ensures that the output video file can be run in a wide range of devices and players.
+This video filter option ensures that the output video file can be run in a wide range of devices and players.

-For example, without this option, we get the output in the YUV444p format.
+For example, without this video filter option, we get the output in the YUV 4:4:4 planar format.
 I found that QuickTime Player version 10.4 on macOS High Sierra as well as Android 9.0.0 was unable to play this format.

-With this option, we get the output in the YUV240p format.
+With this video filter option, we get the output in the YUV 4:2:0 planar format.
 Now both QuickTime Player version 10.4 as well as Android 9.0.0 could play this format.

-For maximum compatibility with old devices, we could add the
+For maximum compatibility with very old or obsolete devices, we could add the

--profile:v baseline -level 3.0options too.
-However, we need to keep in mind that this baseline profile does not support lossless encoding with the
+Constrained Baseline.
+This option is not recommended unless we really need to support old or obsolete devices.
+We also need to keep in mind that the baseline profile does not support lossless encoding with the

 -crf 0option.
 The least lossy encoding option we can specify with this profile is